 While Johnson did not have the standing of Duterte, it would nevertheless have been damaging to his career to be labeled as the anti-American candidate in any election.
 Anti-EU the British have proven to be, they are aware they’re not ready to break ties with Washington.

 People will continue to insult the American president.
-How unapologetically they do so, and whether or not they get away with it, says much about their geopolitical relationship with the US.
+How unapologetically they do so, and whether or not they get away with it, says much about their geopolitical relationship with the United States.

-This article originally appeared at Geopolitics Made Super, September 7, 2016.
+This story first appeared at Geopolitics Made Super, September 7, 2016.